Abd Allah ibn al-Zubayr: Family

 Abd Allah ibn al-Zubayr was born in Medina in the Hejaz (western Arabia) in May 624.
-He was the eldest son of al-Zubayr ibn al-Awwam, a companion of Muhammad and a leading Muslim figure.
+He was the eldest son of Zubayr ibn al-Awwam, a companion of Muhammad and a leading Muslim figure.
 He belonged to the Banu Asad clan of the Quraysh, the dominant tribe of Mecca, a trade center in the Hejaz and location of the Kaaba, the holiest sanctuary in Islam.
-Ibn al-Zubayr's paternal grandmother was Safiyya bint Abd al-Muttalib, the paternal aunt of Muhammad, and his mother was Asma bint Abi Bakr, a daughter of the first caliph, Abu Bakr, and sister of A'isha, a wife of Muhammad.
+Ibn al-Zubayr's paternal grandmother was Safiyya bint Abd al-Muttalib, the paternal aunt of Muhammad, and his mother was Asma bint Abi Bakr, a daughter of the first Rashidun caliph, Abu Bakr, and sister of Aisha, a wife of Muhammad.
 According to the ninth-century historians Ibn Habib and Ibn Qutayba, Ibn al-Zubayr was the first child born to the Muhajirun, the earliest converts to Islam who had been exiled from Mecca to Medina.
 These early social, kinship and religious links to Muhammad, his family and the first Muslims all boosted Ibn al-Zubayr's reputation in adulthood.

 Ibn al-Zubayr had a number of wives and children.
 His first wife was Tumadir bint Manzur ibn Zabban ibn Sayyar ibn Amr of the Banu Fazara.
 She gave birth to his eldest son Khubayb, hence Ibn al-Zubayr's kunya (epithet) "Abu Khubayb", and other sons Hamza, Abbad, al-Zubayr and Thabit.
 She or another of Ibn al-Zubayr's wives, Umm al-Hasan Nafisa, a daughter of Hasan, son of the fourth caliph Ali and grandson of Muhammad, bore his daughter Ruqayya.
 Tumadir's sister Zajla was at one point married to Ibn al-Zubayr.
-He was also married to A'isha, a daughter of the third caliph Uthman.
+He was also married to A'isha, a daughter of the third Rashidun caliph Uthman.
 A'isha or Nafisa mothered Ibn al-Zubayr's son Bakr, of whom little is reported in the traditional sources.
 Ibn al-Zubayr divorced A'isha following the birth of their son.
 From another wife, Hantama bint Abd al-Rahman ibn al-Harith ibn Hisham, Ibn al-Zubayr had his son Amir.